Ol Doinyo Lengai volcano

 To the local Maasai people, Ol Doinyo Lengai is literally "The Mountain of God."
 It is the dwelling place of their deity Eng'ai, who sends blessings through the volcano's ash and smoke.

 Our climbs are deeply respectful of this sacred site and actively involve the local community.
-You'll be guided by experienced Maasai tribesmen, providing an authentic cultural exchange alongside the physical challenge.
+You'll be guided by experienced Maasai tribesmen, providing authentic cultural exchange.

 "Lengai is not climbed — it's experienced.
 You don't conquer it; you surrender to its fire."